[DISCLOSURE: Cards from our partners are mentioned below.]

 However, no matter how much you spend on your kids, certain expenses are universal, like clothes, food, and transportation.
 Some cash back credit cards can help, giving you money back on family staples.

-Here are five credit cards to help you afford your kids.
+Here are four credit cards to help you afford your kids.